dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 In the ancient world, population growth and movement was tightly coupled to economic opportunity, constrained by resources, and bounded by geography.
-Population quantity drives the total quantity of information and increases rate at which innovations occur via the network effect.
+Population quantity drives the total quantity of information and increases the rate at which innovations occur via the network effect.
 Population density increases the rate at which information moves in those sociophysical networks.